annakins/Skyrim/README.md

+All guides here have been moved to: https://github.com/The-Animonculory/Modding-Resources

 # Skyrim Anniversary Edition Modding (+ Scripting)
 - This guide is for those that want a clean modding and scripting environment.